erdc/proteus/proteus/SWFlow/README.md

     ])

 ```
-Here `sw_model` refers to which model is chosen: 0 for the Shallow Water Equations and 1 for the modified Green-Naghdi equations (or "Dispersive SWEs").
+Here `sw_model` refers to which PDE model is chosen: ``0`` for the Shallow Water Equations and ``1`` for the modified Green-Naghdi equations (or "Dispersive SWEs").
 The rest of the options are straight forward.

-To run a single test, go to a test directory of your choice.
-For this description, we will be using the directory `SWFlow/tests/dam_over_bumps` as an example.
-Without any modifications to the default context options, one can run the following command:
+To run a single test, one can use the following command:

 ```
-parun --SWEs -l1 -v SWFlow.py
+parun --SWEs -l1 -v dam3Bumps.py
 ```

 which will execute the solver with the above default context options.
 The `-l1` flag controls the amount of output during the execution; you can choose any number between 1 and 10.
 The `-v` flag stands for verbose.
 (See the `proteus/parun.py` file for more details on the different flag options for `parun`.)